It's time to seize the manufacturing opportunity

 Manufacturing is valuable…

 Its importance goes beyond its contribution to manufacturing sector jobs and output.
 According to the work for Made Smarter, the sector accounts for 70 per cent of UK business research and development (R&D) spend and 14 per cent of all business investment.
-At a time when the UK is struggling to improve productivity, manufacturing is the sector offering a way forward.

 …and increasingly available…